-Limiting global climate change will require widespread decarbonization of the power sector and the economy.
-Experts at RFF are undertaking research and policy engagement activities that holistically evaluate market designs and local, state, and federal policies to facilitate a smooth transition to a decarbonized power sector that serves a broad range of energy needs.
+Limiting global climate change will require widespread decarbonization of the power sector and electrification of the economy.
+RFF's research and policy engagement holistically evaluates market designs and federal, state, and local policies to facilitate a smooth transition to a decarbonized power sector that serves a broad range of sectors and energy needs.

 Carbon Capture and Storage